madhurchouhan01/antimatter/README.md

 - **Git panel** — stage, commit, view diffs, manage branches from the UI
 - **Integrated terminal** — connected directly to your project's Docker sandbox, featuring a **Direct Log Redirection** action to automatically grab and animate logs directly into the AI chat input
 - **LSP support** — real diagnostics from `pylsp` wired into Monaco.
+- **Interactive Diff Panel**: Floating Accept/Reject controls stay centered at the bottom of the editor pane, adjusting vertically as the terminal panel resizes.
+A persistent files list resides in the sidebar, providing check and cross hover actions to accept or undo individual file edits dynamically, remaining visible across subsequent agent messages.

 ### 🔐 Auth & Projects
 - **GitHub OAuth** login with JWT (HttpOnly cookies, refresh token rotation)